 LLM-as-a-judge

-This is an initiative aiming to employ LLM as the judge for various applications
+This is an initiative survey and paper list aiming to employ LLM as the judge for various applications

 (Correspondence to: Dawei Li)